-- (a) ROIC Definition.
-For purposes of this Award Agreement, "ROIC" means return on invested capital for the Performance Period calculated as (A) average annual (i) net income (excluding any charge or addition to net income resulting solely from adjustment of deferred tax assets and liabilities for the effect of enactment of corporate tax reform and related legislation and regulations that change the top United States federal corporate income tax rate by two or more percentage points after February 22, 2018 ("Tax Reform")) plus (ii) interest expense times one minus the average of the highest marginal federal corporate income tax rates over the three year Performance Period ("Return"), divided by (B) the average thirteen quarter-end investment balances (beginning with the quarter-end immediately preceding the beginning of the Performance Period) consisting of (i) debt (including current maturities of long-term debt) plus (ii) stockholders' equity plus the postretirement plans amounts determined quarterly as included in the Corporation's Statement of Stockholders' Equity.
-For any year in which net income would otherwise be affected by Tax Reform, net income shall be adjusted by substituting the effective tax rate assumed in the 2018 Long Range Plan for the actual effective tax rate (and ignoring the adjustment under clause (i) above, if any, to the extent necessary to avoid double counting of tax impacts). - (b) ROIC Determination.
+(a) ROIC Definition.
+For purposes of this Award Agreement, "ROIC" means return on invested capital for the Performance Period calculated as (A) average annual (i) net income (excluding any charge or addition to net income resulting solely from adjustment of deferred tax assets and liabilities for the effect of enactment of corporate tax reform and related legislation and regulations that change the top United States federal corporate income tax rate by two or more percentage points after February 21, 2019 ("Tax Reform")), plus (ii) interest expense times one minus the weighted average of the highest marginal federal corporate income tax rates over the three year Performance Period, adjusted to reflect any applicable limitations on deductibility of the Corporation's interest expense ("Return"), divided by (B) the average thirteen quarter-end investment balances (beginning with the quarter-end immediately preceding the beginning of the Performance Period) consisting of (i) debt (including current maturities of long-term debt) plus (ii) stockholders' equity plus the postretirement plans amounts determined quarterly as included in the Corporation's Statement of Stockholders' Equity.
+For any year in which net income would otherwise be affected by Tax Reform, net income shall be adjusted by substituting the effective tax rate assumed in the 2019 Long Range Plan for the actual effective tax rate (and ignoring the adjustment under clause (i) above, if any, to the extent necessary to avoid double counting of tax impacts).

+(b) ROIC Determination.
 Each component of ROIC and the calculation of any postretirement plans amounts recorded in the Corporation's Statement of Stockholders' Equity shall be determined by the Committee in accordance with generally accepted accounting principles in the United States and be based upon the comparable numbers reported on the Corporation's audited consolidated financial statements or, if audited financial statements are not available for the date or period on which ROIC is being determined, the Committee shall make its determination in a manner consistent with the historical practices used by the Corporation in determining the components of ROIC and postretirement plans amounts recorded in the Corporation's Statement of Stockholders' Equity for purposes of reporting those items on its audited financial statements, as modified by this paragraph.
-Notwithstanding the foregoing, ROIC will be adjusted to exclude the impact of any change in accounting standards or adoption of any new accounting standards that is required under generally accepted accounting principles in the United States after February 22, 2018, and that is reported in the Corporation's filings with the Securities and Exchange Commission as having a material effect on the Corporation's consolidated financial statements.
-ROIC, as included in the 2018 Long Range Plan, and the change in ROIC for purposes of the ROIC Performance Factor, will be determined in accordance with this Section 4.1(b).
+Notwithstanding the foregoing, ROIC will be adjusted to exclude the impact of any change in accounting standards or adoption of any new accounting standard that was not included in the 2019 Long Range Plan that is required under generally accepted accounting principles in the United States and that is reported in the Corporation's filings with the Securities and Exchange Commission as having a material effect on the Corporation's consolidated financial statements.
+ROIC, as included in the 2019 Long Range Plan, and the change in ROIC for purposes of the ROIC Performance Factor, will be determined in accordance with this Section 4.1(b).